-Our mission is to help you be more successful online, and your needs are constantly evolving — so we are always adding new fulfillment centers and innovating newfeatures, capabilities, channels, and integrations for our customers, so that we can support you in the long run.
+Our mission is to help you be more successful online, and your needs are constantly evolving — so we are always adding new fulfilment centres and innovating newfeatures, capabilities, channels, and integrations for our customers, so that we can support you in the long run.

 To do this, we listen closely to customer feedback for actionable takeaways.
-Here are just a few enhancements to our fulfillment infrastructure and technology that we’ve implemented based on our customers’ needs:
+Here are just a few enhancements to our fulfilment infrastructure and technology that we’ve implemented based on our customers’ needs:

 - Global locations based on our customers’ requests